acemod/ACE3/docs/wiki/feature/medical-system.md

 ##### 1.1.2.2 Require Items

 Medics normally don't actually need medical items in order to perform medical actions.
 This setting can be used to require them to use those items.
-This will also cause AI's First Aid Kits and Medkits to be replaced with appropriate ACE items.
+If the setting is not set to "Enabled" and not "Auto Convert Items for AI", unmodded AI will not have the required items to perform treatment.

 #### 1.1.3 Blood